DanBuda11/node-login/README.md

 Will need client-side validation of username/password of some kind

 Redirect user to a 'logged in' page when logging in successful

-- This would eventually be a redirect to wherever they'd go when used in a real app